Shorzinator/CodeBrief/docs/tutorials/basic-usage.md

 ## 📋 Prerequisites

-- ContextCraft installed and working
+- codebrief installed and working
 - A sample project to work with (or use our examples)

 !!! tip "Using Your Own Project"